St. Peter's Fiesta: Greasy Pole contest

 The first round of the Greasy Pole is dubbed as the "Courtesy Round."
 This is done so that all the walkers get a chance to walk the pole.
-Generally, this is used to get a feel for exactly how greasy the pole really is.
+Generally, this is used to get a feel for exactly how greasy the pole is.
 Some of the more experienced walkers only walk out a small distance and then dive off the pole into the water to save themselves from injury.
 Once all the walkers participating have walked, the second round begins.
 After the courtesy round is over, the flag can come down at any time.

 There are three days in which the Greasy Pole is competed: